 Today we are going to tell you about Las Fallas de Valencia, one of the most famous festivities in the whole peninsula. 🎆

-Have you ever heard of this celebration?
+Have you ever heard of the fallas celebrations?
 Do you know why the statues are burnt? 🤔

 Let’s learn about this festivity together! 📚